 Neptune’s Grotto Facts

 - The cave opening itself formed at the base of extremely steep and rugged cliffs.
 Yet that opening to the grotto sits only slightly more than 3 ft (1 m) above sea level.
-Therefore, the cave can only be safely accessed during periods of calm wave activity.
+The cave can therefore only be safely accessed during periods of calm wave activity.

 - Sadly, however, that species now faces extinction and no longer inhabits the region.
-Nevertheless, it remains oft-visited.
-That’s because, as a result of its natural beauty, it now serves as an extremely popular destination for tourists visiting the area.
+It nevertheless remains oft-visited.
+That’s because, as a result of its natural beauty, the site now serves as an extremely popular destination for tourists visiting the area.

 Neptune’s Grotto Physical Description

-First of all, the mesmerizing Neptune’s Grotto serves as a classic example of what makes sea caves beautiful and fascinating.
-For one thing, the grotto itself actually extends more than 2.5 mi (4 km ) in length.
-Inside, a vast array of both stalactites and stalagmites greet visitors with their beauty.
-In point of fact, several passages of varying lengths and height also exist within the cave system.
+Not surprisingly, the mesmerizing Neptune’s Grotto serves as a classic example of what makes sea caves beautiful and fascinating.
+The grotto itself extends more than 2.5 mi (4 km ) in length.
+Inside, an array of stalactites and stalagmites greet visitors with their beauty.

-Additionally, to the astonishment of those who visit the site, more awesome sights await those who enter.
+Several passages of varying lengths and height also exist within the cave system.
+To the astonishment of those who visit the site, more awesome sights await them.
 That’s due to the fact that, among other features, a comparatively large saltwater lake resides within the grotto.

 This includes the fact that it has a maximum width of 82 ft (25 m).
-Also, a regular influx of seawater via wave activity maintains the lovely, shallow lake.
-Further adding to the distinctive beauty of the magical location, a comparatively large stalagmite protrudes from the approximate center of the lake.
+A regular influx of seawater via wave activity maintains the lovely, shallow lake.
+Adding to the distinctive beauty of the magical location, a large stalagmite protrudes from the approximate center of the lake.

 Neptune’s Grotto Location, Formation, and History

 Neptune’s Grotto formed in a region itself considered quite picturesque.
 That’s because the natural wonder formed on the beautiful island of Sardinia, in Italy, in Europe.
 For a variety of reasons, the stunning location derives its name from the Roman god of the sea, Neptune.

 The surrounding limestone cliffs also tower an impressive 360 ft (110 m) in height.
 These local formations also contain several other sea caves as well as this marvel.
 Since these cliffs formed during the Cretaceous Period, the sea has had time to carve out the cave system.

-The breathtaking cave system has also, and quite rightly, gained fame for its natural beauty.
+The breathtaking cave system has also, and quite rightly, gained great fame for its natural beauty.
 Today, an impressive tens of thousands of tourists visit the stunning location annually.
 Sadly, this poses problems for those dedicated to preserving the natural marvel.